oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 * Optionally, buy and read "[Preparing for Perl 7](https://leanpub.com/preparing_for_perl7)"
 * Bring your greatest worries about Perl 7, so we can help you solve them!

-Finnaly, _Please make sure you carefully follow our COVID-19 considerations above_!
+Finally, *Please make sure you carefully follow our COVID-19 considerations above!*